- Schools are to allow for religious education of two distinct types: general religious education and Special Religious Education (SRE).

 IT IS THE RESPONSIBILITY OF AN APPROVED PROVIDER TO:

 - authorise the materials and pedagogy used by special religious education teachers

 - provide an annual assurance to the NSW Department of Education (DoE) that authorised teachers are only using materials and pedagogy authorised by the provider

 - make lesson content accessible on a website or at least provide a program outline and curriculum scope and sequence documents

 - provide information about the content of lessons when requested by parents/caregivers/principals.

-TO BE AUTHORISED AS A CCD CATECHIST
+TO BE AUTHORISED AS A SRE TEACHER (CATECHIST)

 - Obtain a WWCC clearance number